-The Commission shall be set up within six months of the exchange of ratifications of the present made to replace him for the remainder of his mandate.
+The Commission shall be set up within six months of the exchange of ratifications of the present

+Treaty.

-If the appointment of the members to be nominated jointly or the appointment of the President is not made within six months from the exchange of ratifications, or, in case of resignation or death, within two months after the vacancy occurs, His Majesty the King of Denmark shall be requested, if necessary by one of the Parties only, to make the appointment.
+If the appointment of the members to be nominated jointly or the appointment of the President is not made within six months from the exchange of ratifications, or, in the case of resignation or death, within two months after the vacancy occurs, the President of the Swiss Confederation shall be requested, if necessary by one of the Parties only, to make the appointment.